 Personal loans come in many sizes and forms.
 The kind you apply for depends on a few things.

 So let’s start with your credit.
 If you don’t know much about credit reports and scores, don’t worry.
-We have a credit guide that will walk you though all the details of what a credit score is and help you figure out if your credit is excellent, good, average or bad.
+We have a credit guide that will walk you through all the details of what a credit score is and help you figure out if your credit is excellent, good, average or bad.

 If you have excellent credit, you can start by going to your local bank or credit union.
 They will likely give you the best interest rates and terms, but…(this is a big but) you have to have a great credit score, a stable job that has been the same for at least two years, and fill out a lot of paperwork.